ohmediaorg/meta-bundle/README.md

 {{ meta_simple('Products', 'We have lots of products ranging from...') }}
 ```

+The third parameter is an image.
+This can be a string path to an image in the
+`public` folder or an `Image` entity from the `FileBundle`.

 The title is not fully overridden unless the fourth parameter is `false`.

 For example, let's say the `oh_media_meta.title` config was "Company Ltd."